-Figure 13 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
+Figure 18 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
 While the packing algorithm is using the information of samples that are mandatory and are non-pruned (represented by area inside the perimeters in dash), the copy of the patch is rectangular, resulting in a heap of possibly overlapping rectangles.

 The occupancy of these rectangles is set separately for each frame by analyzing non-aggregated pruning mask.
-At first, the mask is dilated iteratively $2 \times Alignment$ times using 3×3 structuring element.
-A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated Alignment (cf. section 4.11) block of dilated pruning mask.
-Otherwise, it is filled using neutral attribute and its gemoetry is set to 0, expressing the invalidity of a sample.
+For a block size N, the mask is dilated iteratively 2N times using a 3×3 structuring element.
+A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated $N \times N$ (cf. section 4.12) block of dilated pruning mask.
+Otherwise, it is filled using neutral attribute and its geometry is set to zero, expressing the invalidity of a sample.